-It seems to be based on the Canon 130 which, according to Canon’s history was the world's first 10-key electronic calculator introduced in 1964.
+The roots of the 130s trace back to the Canon 130, which according to Canon’s history was the world's first 10-key electronic calculator introduced in 1964.
 (See https://global.canon/en/corporate/history).
-It was developed in a period when semiconductors couldn’t handle the relatively high voltages needed for nixie-tubes which existed at the time.
-Therefor the designers used a kind of light pipes.
-One transparent plastic sheet is used per digit.
-A digit is formed by small holes drilled in the form of the digit.
-When a sheet is illuminated from the side the digit is clearly shown.
-To display 0 ...
-9 ten sheets are used for each display module .
-Two extra sheets are used for the decimal point and the green multiplication bar.
-The Canon 131s uses small 13V light bulbs to illuminate the total of 12 plastic sheets per display module.
+In an era when semiconductors struggled with high voltages required for nixie tubes, the 130s innovatively employed light pipes.
+Each digit was represented by a transparent plastic sheet with small holes forming the digit.
+The sheets, illuminated from the side, displayed digits 0 to 9, with additional sheets for the decimal point and the green multiplication bar.
+The Canon 131s utilized 158 small 13V light bulbs to illuminate its 12 plastic sheets per display module.
+For photos see www.oldcalculatormuseum.com/canon130s

-Division: enter first number, press the :-key, enter the second number, press the black =-key to add or the red =-key to subtract from the accumulator content.
+Multiplication: Enter the first number, press the X-key, enter the second number, then press the black =-key

 Click to view a full size picture (opens in a new tab)